Tambourin/devops-with-docker2020/README.md

     - ./redis_data:/data
 ```
 ### Excercise 2.10
 Some how it has started to work along the way...
-Maybe it is because backend url is now not given as ENV so it uses right path now.
+I think it is because backend url is now not given as ENV so it uses the right path.
 ```
 version: '3.5'
 services: